 There are also alternate test sites for when you want to give your fingers a break, such as the upper arm, forearm, thigh, and calf.

 Available since 2007, this is one of the top-selling brands of glucose fingerstick meters available in the United States.

 It’s fairly small and portable, measuring 4.10 x 2.60 x 7.30 inches, and weighing just over 8 ounces.
 This meter takes the industry’s smallest blood sample sizes, just 0.3 microliters.

-The FreeStyle Lite gives you a result in just 5 seconds.
-It stores up to 400 blood sugar results, and offers averages for the past 7, 14, and 30 days.
+The FreeStyle Lite gives you a result in 5 seconds.
+It stores up to 400 blood sugar results and offers averages for the past 7, 14, and 30 days.

-It includes all of the same features of the main meter, and also requires the tiniest blood sample size of just 0.3 microliters.
+It includes all of the same features of the main meter, and also requires a blood sample size of 0.3 microliters.

 As noted, these meters require only a tiny blood drop, but if by chance you don’t apply enough blood the first time, there’s a 60-second window to apply more to complete the test on that same ZipWick tab of the test strip — helping you to avoid wasting test strips.

 You’ll notice that the marketing for these test strips references “No Coding,” which means you don’t need to plug in any code numbers to identify the batch of test strips you’re using.
-This is pretty much industry standard now, but was a novelty at the time the FreeStyle Lite strips were first introduced.
+This is pretty much industry standard now but was a novelty when the FreeStyle Lite strips were first introduced.

 You can buy these FreeStyle Lite test strips in most pharmacies and drug stores, as well as on Amazon and other online stores.